 The land was owned by the Gas Works and its football team played there before the new Swansea Town club leased the site.

 When the Swans took over, the ground was at first open with banking later laid with railway sleepers.
+The ground was chosen because it was a central location in the town and had space for expansion.

 In the first season, the pitch was mostly cinders and so bad that players wore knee pads.